MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/insights.md

 ms.subservice: powerbi-ai
 ms.custom:
 ms.topic: how-to
-ms.date: 09/21/2021
+ms.date: 08/04/2022
 LocalizationGroup:
 ---
-# Insights (preview)
+# Find Insights in your reports (preview)

- The Insights feature helps users easily explore and find insights such as anomalies, trends in their data as they interact and consume their reports.
-It  notifies a user if there are interesting insights in the reports and also provides explanations for the insights.
-It works out of the box on any report so the consumers can automatically start getting insights from their reports without any setup.
+The *Insights* feature helps you easily explore and find insights such as anomalies and trends in your data as you interact and consume your reports.
+It notifies you if there are interesting insights in the reports, and also provides explanations for the insights.
+It works out of the box on any report so you can automatically start getting insights from your reports without any setup.

  [![Screenshot showing how to get insights.](media/power-bi-insights/insights.gif)](media/power-bi-insights/insights.gif#lightbox)

+**Did you know?** Power BI also has an insights feature for individual visuals.
+It uses artificial intelligence to analyze and [explain fluctuations in visuals](desktop-insights.md).

 ## License requirements

- Insights is supported for reports in Premium and Premium Per User (PPU) workspaces.
-You can also use the feature in non-premium workspaces if you have a PPU license, but  notifications won't be supported.
+ Insights is supported for reports in workspaces that are hosted in [Power BI Premium](../enterprise/service-premium-what-is.md) and [Premium Per User (PPU)](../enterprise/service-premium-per-user-faq.md) capacities.
+If you have a PPU license, you can also use the feature in workspaces that are hosted in shared capacities, but notifications won't be supported.

 ## Notifications